“Please slow down”.

 Life saddens me now at times…

 I am afraid that our future generations won’t know what “slow down” means.
 The “NOW” generation was here and has rapidly moved at light speed to the “NEXT” generation.
 What will be beyond that I ask you?
 How will we teach our grandchildren to enjoy life?
 To seize not just the day, but the very moment they are living in!
 To capture the essence of the homemade apple pie!
-From the white dust of flour only visible in air if the sunlight shines just right through the kitchen window, to feeling the heaviness of the rolling-pin set down in the soft, flour-dusted dough to master its job of creating the perfectly rolled out crust.
+From the white dust of flour only visible in the air if the sunlight shines just right through the kitchen window, to feeling the heaviness of the rolling pin set down in the soft, flour-dusted dough to master its job of creating the perfectly rolled out crust.
 To the sound of the knife gliding through the crisp, juicy, sweet apple as it slices each piece to its precise thickness for that tender bite once baked.
-To see the glistening of the course sugar sprinkled so cautiously on the top of the crust which was just slowly brushed with shortening for that mouth-watering glaze once baked.
+To see the glistening of the coarse sugar sprinkled so cautiously on the top of the crust which was just slowly brushed with shortening for that mouth-watering glaze once baked.
 To finally, inhaling the aroma of the apples through your nose while it bakes, filling your entire being with a sense of comfort you can almost taste.
 A sense of home, a sense of “slowing down”.

 Ahhh…some things, just don’t give you the option to rush.

-I don’t know what to do to slow down the world, but what I do know how to do is to continue to play Play-Doh with my teenage daughters, to play board games until the wee hours of the night, to have endless talks about boys, and make-up and how to dress as a young lady.
+I don’t know what to do to slow down the world, but what I do know how to do is to continue to play Play-Doh with my teenage daughters, to play board games until the wee hours of the night, to have endless talks about boys, and make-up and how to dress like a young lady.
 And then, to wake up knowing there is a beautiful apple pie calling our names for breakfast!
 YES, I SAID BREAKFAST!!
 Go all out!!!
 Go big or go home as I say!!!
 ENJOY YOUR LIFE!!
 After all, it is YOUR life!!
 SLOW DOWN and ENJOY it.